Rugby league: Touch

 Touch (also known as touch football or touch rugby) is a variant of rugby league that is conducted under the direction of the Federation of International Touch (FIT).
 Though it shares similarities and history with rugby league, it is recognised as a sport in its own right due to its differences which have been developed over the sport's lifetime.

 Touch is a variation of rugby league with the tackling of opposing players replaced by a touch.
 As touches must be made with minimal force, touch is therefore considered a limited-contact sport.
 The original basic rules of touch were established in the 1960s by members of the South Sydney Junior Rugby League Club in Sydney, Australia.

 OzTag

 OzTag is a non-contact form of rugby league, and can be seen as a variation of British tag rugby.
 Cronulla Sharks and St George Dragons halfback Perry Haddock introduced the sport in Australia while coaching the 1992 St George Jersey Flegg side.
 Together with Chris Parkes, the two took the sport to fields across Australia.
 Today, it is played by over 200,000 players in organised leagues across the country.

 League Tag

-League Tag replaces tackling with the removal of one of two tags carried on an opponents hips, attached directly to specific League Tag shorts with Velcro patches, but otherwise retains almost all other rules of traditional rugby league (such as kicking).
+League Tag replaces tackling with the removal of one of two tags carried on an opponent's hips, attached directly to specific League Tag shorts with Velcro patches, but otherwise retains almost all other rules of traditional rugby league (such as kicking).
 A number of additional rules are also added relating to the specific issues associated with a tag based game.

+Nines

+Rugby League played with nine players per team with nine minutes per half, in addition to slight rule modifications to aid the game.

+Sevens

+Rugby League played with seven players per team with seven minutes per half, in addition to slight rule modifications to aid the game.